pawelgrimm/pomi/docs/pomi-functional-spec.md

 # Non Goals
 This version will not support the following features:

+ - [ ] Desktop notifications
+ - [ ] Viewing a report of time spent
+ - [ ] Logging an estimated time for a task
+ - [ ] Todoist integration (associate session with task or project)
+ - [ ] Completing linked tasks
+ - [ ] Tracking session and break overflow
- - Splitting a session between multiple tasks
+ - [ ] Splitting a session between multiple tasks
- - Prompting user to take a long session
+ - [ ] Prompting user to take a long break
- - Todoist integration (associate session with task)
- - Mobile notifications
+ - [ ] Mobile notifications
- - Changing alarm tone
+ - [ ] Audible alarm tone
- - Offline mode
+ - [ ] Offline mode

 # Flowchart